gepizar/tvn-archivo-historico/docs/ingestion/overview.md

 ## Purpose

 The ingestion pipeline processes raw video content and enriches it with multimodal data (audio, visual, and contextual information) to create rich, queryable chunk objects.
+The pipeline is **content-type agnostic**—it works identically for TV series, news programs, talk shows, documentaries, and other content types.
+Content-specific associations (characters, roles, actors) are assigned during the curation/labeling phase.

 ## Pipeline Components